 An art major can receive a teaching endorsement in elementary education and secondary education.
 Students must also complete the education requirements.
 See education department listing for requirements.

 Studio courses meet for twice the length of time as non-studio courses.
-Art history courses (ART120, 122 and 331) meet for the length of time as other academic courses.
+Art history courses (ART120AE, 122 and 331WI) meet for the same length of time as other academic courses.

 Art Major/Graphic Design Option